markomanninen/hyml/doc/index.rst

     Python 3.5.2 |Anaconda custom (64-bit)| (default, Jul  5 2016, 11:41:13) [MSC v.1900 64 bit (AMD64)]

 So this module has been run on Hy 0.12.1 and Python 3.5.2 installed by Anaconda package in Windows.
-If any probles occures, you should report them to: https://github.com/markomanninen/hyml/issues
+If any problems occurs, you should report them to: https://github.com/markomanninen/hyml/issues

 Import main macros
 ~~~~~~~~~~~~~~~~~~

-After installation you can import ML macros with the next code snippet in Hy REPL or Jupyter Notebook with calysto_hy kernel:
+After installation you can import ML macros with the next code snippet in Hy REPL or Jupyter Notebook with `calysto_hy <https://github.com/Calysto/calysto_hy>`__ kernel:

 .. code:: lisp